gmdelc66/primalitytest/README.md

 I made a video here on how to use p2ecm ( from sfactorint import ecm ).
 It's two minutes long and you can see the power of p2ecm in Termux on Android.
 It is of course designed for use in ipython3 on OSX or Linux, but the video is 2 minutes long and shows you how powerful an Android is at factorization using p2ecm!
-I hope you enjoy the video and it convinces you to use sfactorint and p2ecm
+I hope you enjoy the video and it convinces you to use sfactorint and p2ecm wich is made for use with python3/ipython3

 https://www.reddit.com/r/Python/comments/hgos9z/created_a_python_library_that_interfaces_with/